Current Job Listings

 Internships are offered for a minimum period of one semester with the expectation of 8-10 hours per week of student time.
 An internship may be renewed for an additional period.
 Applicants must complete the NEPR Internship Application Form.
 A cover letter, writing sample (if applying for news, marketing or digital media internships) and resumé are required.
 If you have questions, please e-mail firstname.lastname@example.org.
 Deadlines for internship applications:

-- Fall Semester: September 6th for Media Lab, September 15th for all other internships
+- Fall Semester: September 6th for Media Lab, September 15th for other internships (Deadline extended to October 20th for Berkshire Community College students)

 - Spring Semester: December 15th